-Rinse 1 cup rice very well in water a couple of times.
+Rinse rice very well in water a couple of times.
 Then soak rice in enough water for 30 minutes.

 After 30 minutes drain all the water and keep the rice aside.
-You can use sona masuri rice, basmati rice or any short grained variety of rice.
-I have used hand pounded sona masuri rice.
+You can use sona masuri rice, basmati rice or any short grained or medium-grained variety of rice.

-Rinse and roughly chop 4 medium tomatoes (300 grams) and add them in a grinder jar.
+Rinse and roughly chop the tomatoes and add them in a grinder jar or blender.
 You will need 2 cups roughly chopped tomatoes.

 Without adding any water grind everything to a fine smooth paste.
 The juices from the tomato will help in grinding the paste.
-So no need to add water while grinding.
+So no need to add water while grinding or blending.